Principal Investigator Raffaele Ferrari

 Project Start Date September 2004

 The ocean is a critical regulator of the Earth’s climate over timescales of decades to millennia.
 Through its circulation and biological activity, heat, carbon and other climatically important tracers are distributed around the globe and stored in its interior.
 Notably, since man started emitting carbon dioxide (CO2) into the atmosphere, the ocean appears to have been the main sink for CO2.
 In the quest to observe, understand and model the ocean, however, we are confronted by a major challenge: the ubiquity of oceanic turbulence on space scales of hundreds of meters to hundreds of kilometers and time-scales of days.
-These “mesoscale” motions are vividly illustrated in both models and data.
+These “mesoscale” motions are vividly illustrated in both models and data – see Fig. 1.
 The mesoscale is so energetic (it contains 90% of the ocean’s kinetic energy) that it often masks the mean circulation, which only emerges after averaging in space and time.
 Physically the mesoscale markedly enhances the rate at which the ocean mixes tracers both in the horizontal and the vertical.
 It acts as the "bridge" between energy input on the large scale and dissipation on microscales, although the detailed pathways remain uncertain.

-Our research focuses on understanding the role of ocean turbulence in climate and developing parameterization to represent ocean turbulence in climate models.
+Research focuses on understanding the role of ocean turbulence in climate and developing parameterization to represent ocean turbulence in climate models.